codeAligned/tjioi/registration.md

 If you weren't able to register, we hope to see you next year!
 -->

-Registration for TJ IOI 2018 will be opening soon!
+Registration for TJ IOI 2018 is open!
 Please register as soon as possible and before **4/8/2018**, so that we can guarantee your team a spot.
 We hope you can come!

 Note that we can only guarantee spots for the first two teams per school.